rstacruz/expug/docs/syntax/compatibility_with_pug.md

 ## Removed

-- The following features are not available due to the limitations of EEx:
+The following features are not available due to the limitations of EEx.

 - [include](http://jade-lang.com/reference/includes) (partials)
 - [block/extends](http://jade-lang.com/reference/extends) (layouts & template inheritance)
 - [mixins](http://jade-lang.com/reference/mixins) (functions)

 The following syntactic sugars, are not implemented, simply because they're not idiomatic Elixir.
-There are other ways to accomlish them.
+There are other ways to accomplish them.

 - [case](http://jade-lang.com/reference/case/)
 - [conditionals](http://jade-lang.com/reference/conditionals)
 - [iteration](http://jade-lang.com/reference/iteration)

-The following are still unimplemented, but may be in the future
+The following are still unimplemented, but may be in the future.

 - [filters](http://jade-lang.com/reference/case/)
 - [interpolation](http://jade-lang.com/reference/interpolation/)
 - multi-line statements (`-\n  ...`)

+The following are unimplemented, just because I don't want to implement them.

+- Doctype shorthands are limited to only `html` and `xml`.
+The [XHTML shorthands](http://jade-lang.com/reference/doctype/) were not implemented to discourage their use.

 ## The same